awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

 1. Your will see a statement reflecting the number of accounts you manage that have S3 protection enabled\.
 Choose **Enable all** to enable S3 protection for all accounts\.
 **Note**
-If you manage accounts within an organization this action also enables the **Auto\-enable** feature to automatically enable S3 protection for future member accounts within your organization\.
+If you manage accounts within an organization, this action also enables the **Auto\-enable** feature to automatically enable S3 protection for future member accounts within your organization\.

 ### To selectively enable or disable S3 protection in member accounts